charlesLoder/havarotjs/README.md

 A `Syllable` is created from an array of `Clusters`.

 See the [syllabification](./docs/syllabification.md) doc for how a syllable is determined.
-Currently, the Divine Name (e.g. יהוה) and non-Hebrew text is treated as a _single syllable_ because these do not follow the rules of Hebrew syllabification.
+Currently, the Divine Name (e.g. יהוה), non-Hebrew text, and Hebrew punctuation (e.g. _passeq_, _nun hafucha_) are treated as a _single syllable_ because these do not follow the rules of Hebrew syllabification.

 #### Syllable.text